 For admission information, please contact:

 New York City campus Undergraduate Admission Phone: 212-346-1323 E-mail: firstname.lastname@example.org

 Versatility and independence are the hallmarks of an entrepreneurial career, whether you start your own business or provide an innovative spark in an established organization.
 Here's what to expect:

-Enjoy good pay: $60,000 average starting salary for BBA in Entrepreneurship graduates (Source: Pace University Career Services Annual Reports)
+Enjoy good pay: $77,500 mean salary for BBA in Entrepreneurship graduates (Source: Pace University Career Services Annual Reports)

 Make your career move with one of the over 300 employers who recruit Pace graduates every year

 Recent Lubin graduates go to work for major corporations, small businesses, financial giants, and often their own ventures

 Exciting opportunities at respected companies and organizations.
 Recent Lubin BBA in Entrepreneurship graduates have begun their careers at: